To Sense Or Not To Sense: The Benefits Of IIoT To Your Factory

 Availability of Software Analytics Tools

-In many cases, software analytics tools are now available at little or no charge from many sensor OEMs.
-They vary greatly in overall capabilities, but all provide plenty of potential value.
+Software analytics tools vary greatly in overall capabilities, but all provide numerous IIoT benefits of potential value.
 By utilizing these tools where real time data is available, it is possible to construct algorithms to predict and monitor real time scenarios and take corrective actions instantly.
 This is one of the biggest value propositions to using this IIoT manufacturing technology.
 Below is a screen shot of vibration data from a sensor placed on a critical motor.

 With analysis and interpretation, it’s easy to get lost in the data output and take on more than your plant can handle.
 When faced with this influx of information, step back and ask yourself the following questions: